Jessie219-web/wiki-documents/docs/Cloud_Chain/SenseCAP_AI/how-to-use-sensecap-data-platform-ai-advisor-on-the-web-and-sensecraft-app.md

 ---
-title: How to Use SenseCraft Data Platform AI Advisor on the web and SenseCAP Mate APP
+title: How to Use SenseCraft Data Platform AI Advisor on the web and SenseCraft APP
 description: Learn how to deploy the AI Advisor on SenseCraft Data Platform and App for advanced sensor data analysis.
 Automate monitoring, optimize operations, and unlock actionable insights with AI-powered solutions.
 keywords:
 - SenseCraft